 Guideline #2 compares the total amount of authorized state debt, including state moral obligations and equipment capital leases, to personal income.
-This guideline differs from the first guideline in that it includes all authorized state debt, whether it has been sold or not, compared to the first guideline, which only includes the amount of bonds sold.
-It also captures state moral obligations and equipment capital leases.
+This guideline differs from the first guideline in that it includes all authorized state debt, whether it has been sold or not, and it also captures state moral obligations and equipment capital leases.